bohravara789-debugit/SP0505-MAJOR_PROJECT/README.md

 ---

 <p align="center">
-  Made with ❤️ by RAG Document Assistant Team
+  Made with ❤️ by Varaha Bohra and Team
 </p>